 India Republic Day Parades in Other Cities

 If you can't make it to the main Republic Day Parade in Delhi, there are other big events in capital cities across India.
 Unfortunately, Mumbai's grand Republic Day Parade, which took place along Marine Drive in 2014, returned to Shivaji Park in central Mumbai in 2015 because of road resurfacing.
 The state government has decided that Republic Day celebrations will remain at Shivaji Park due to security concerns.

-In Bangalore, a parade and cultural fair is held at the Field Marshal Manekshaw Parade Ground.
+In Bangalore, a parade and cultural fair are held at the Field Marshal Manekshaw Parade Ground.
 In Kolkata, the Republic Day parade takes place along Red Road near the Maidan.
-In Chennai, Kamaraj Salai and Marina Beach are the venues for Republic Day celebrations.
+In Chennai, Kamaraj Salai, and Marina Beach are the venues for Republic Day celebrations.

 Beating the Retreat Ceremony